-I had put this on hold in 2015 and revisited it in late 2016, and then again in 2018 and 2019.
+I had put this on hold in 2015 and revisited it in late 2016, and then again in 2018 and 2019 and 2022 and 2024 and 2026.
 Consider it an early draft that needs a lot of work.
 This is how I often work — I have a jumbled mess of ideas, put them into an outline, find the flow or explanations don’t work, and then rewrite it.
 And then rewrite it again and again until I make an explanation I really like.
-It takes a long time.
+It can take a long time.

 The rest of the page is incomplete; skip ahead to the demos!!